 ALTER USER statement.

-You cannot enable editions for any schemas supplied by Oracle except for the sample schemas in the seed database.
+You cannot enable editions for any schemas supplied by Oracle.

 CONTAINER clause applies when you are connected to a CDB.
 However, it is not necessary to specify the